 Description: This beautiful Grade II listed, Arts and Crafts-stye church was built in 1917.
 It is suitable for music and drama performances.

-Additional Information: The Church has a PA system with stand/hand-held microphones.
+Additional Information: The Church has a PA system with stand/hand-held microphones and wifi.
 There are two separate vestries which can be used to store equipment or for rehearsals, plus an organ and a piano.

 Accessibilty: Wheelchair access and a hearing loop.